 National law; the Hungarian Aviation Act refers the task of slot allocation/schedules facilitation at Hungarian airports to HungaroControl Pte.
 Ltd. Co.

-IATA Worldwide Slot Guidelines (WSG) is a detailed outline of the procedures on managing the allocation of scarce resources at congested airports on a fair, transparent and non-discriminatory basis.
+IATA Worldwide Airport Slot Guidelines (WASG) is a detailed outline of the procedures on managing the allocation of scarce resources at congested airports on a fair, transparent and non-discriminatory basis.
 It is amended every half year.
-(Click the link for the Latest version of WSG.)
+(Click the link for the Latest version of WASG.)

 Process of slot allocation/schedules facilitation